 Instead, case managers must retain licensed attorneys who are in good standing with the Bar Association.
-This can be a challenge, especially when you consider that large-scale reviews often require additional abilities, such as foreign language proficiency, or certain technical skills, in order to translate documents, videos, and other media that might pop up during discovery.
+This can be a challenge, especially when you consider that large-scale reviews often require additional abilities, such as foreign language proficiency, or certain technical skills, to translate documents, videos, and other media that might pop up during discovery.

-The pool of candidates who meet these high standards is often small, and the competition for their time intense.
+The pool of candidates who meet these high standards is often small, and the competition for their time is intense.
 Thus, the ever-increasing load of ESI content only amplifies one of the biggest challenges that every large-scale document review already faces: workforce availability.

 Hurdle 2: Exorbitant Expenses